Corbin Carroll Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in MLB.
+- The Brewers pitching staff ranks 26th in the league with a collective 7.6 strikeouts per nine innings.

-- The Brewers have a 2.59 team ERA that ranks third among all MLB pitching staffs.
+- The Brewers have the third-ranked team ERA across all MLB pitching staffs (2.66).

-- Brewers pitchers combine to surrender the eighth-fewest home runs in baseball (seven total, 0.8 per game).
+- Brewers pitchers combine to allow the seventh-fewest home runs in baseball (eight total, 0.8 per game).

-- The Brewers will send Miley (1-0) out to make his second start of the season.
+- Burnes (0-1) pitches for the Brewers to make his third start this season.

-- His last appearance came on Tuesday against the New York Mets, when the lefty tossed six scoreless innings while allowing five hits.
+- In his most recent appearance on Wednesday, the righty threw 4 1/3 innings against the New York Mets, allowing six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.